-\textbf{Single Root Node Growing Network (SRNGN).} SRNGN is a graph generation algorithm that generates graphs with a single root node and various paths that connect new nodes.
-To generate our graphs to train \ApolloPFN, we essentially reverse the mechanics of RGN with preferential attachment~\citep{krapivsky2023magic}.
-That is, we always incorporate nodes in a graph by having at least one prior node connect to it, and, also, we make it connect to a popular node with probability $\rho$.
-The SRNGN graph construction algorithm is summarized in~Algorithm~\ref{alg:single}; and Figure \ref{fig:graphs}~(Bottom) in Appendix~\ref{app:graph-algos} illustrates that this results in graphs that are connected via some path and that have only one single root node by construction.
-In contrast, graphs sampled via RGN (Algorithm~\ref{alg:rgn} in Appendix~\ref{app:graph-algos}) are characterized by multiple root nodes and short path lengths, as illustrated in Figure~\ref{fig:graphs} (Top) in Appendix~\ref{app:graph-algos}.
-Our empirical results imply that generating data using SRNGN accelerates training (see Figure \ref{fig:graphs-training}).
+We introduce SRNGN, a graph generation algorithm that produces graphs with a single root node and longer causal paths.
+SRNGN reverses the mechanics of RGN: we always incorporate new nodes by having at least one prior node connect to them, and additionally connect them to a popular node with probability $\rho$.
+The SRNGN construction is summarized in Algorithm~\ref{alg:single}; Figure \ref{fig:graphs}~(Bottom) in Appendix~\ref{app:graph-algos} illustrates the resulting graph structure.
+In contrast, graphs sampled via RGN (Algorithm~\ref{alg:rgn} in Appendix~\ref{app:graph-algos}) are characterized by multiple root nodes and short path lengths (Figure~\ref{fig:graphs} (Top)).
+Our empirical results show that SRNGN accelerates training convergence (see Figure \ref{fig:graphs-training}).